MarioR9/portfolio2.0/README.md

 ## General info

-My first portfolio site, it is powered by React, HTML, CSS, and bootstrap UI.
-The website is host by Heroku.
-It Holds my basic information as well as some of my projects and a contact component that will email me whenever someone tries to get in touch with me.
+It is a single page application powered by React, HTML, CSS, and Bootstrap UI.
+The website is host by firebase.
+Multiple pages containing information about me and some of my projects.

 ## Technologies

 Project is created with:
 * React
 * HTML
-* SCSS
+* CSS
 * BootstrapUI